Windsor del Llano

-Windsor Alfredo del Llano Suárez (born 17 August 1949 in Cochabamba, Bolivia) is a retired footballer forward who earned one cap with the U.S. national team in 1973 and another thirty with Bolivia between 1975 and 1981.
+Windsor Alfredo del Llano Suárez (born 17 August 1949) is a retired football forward who earned one cap with the U.S. national team in 1973 and another thirty with Bolivia between 1975 and 1981.
 He played professionally in both countries and currently coaches professional soccer in Bolivia.

 Professional

 In 1974, del Llano spent a single season with the Washington Diplomats of the North American Soccer League.
 In 1975, he returned to Bolivia where he played for Club Jorge Wilstermann.
 He returned to the U.S. in 1976 where he played for the Tacoma Tides of the American Soccer League.
 In 1979, Del Llano was with the Bolivian club The Strongest.
 In 1988, he played for the Miami Sharks in the American Soccer League.

 National team

 United States

-Del Llano earned his single U.S. cap in a 1-0 loss to Poland on August 3, 1973.
-Del Llano, and most of his team mates, were from the second division American Soccer League after the first division North American Soccer League refused to release players for the game.
+Del Llano earned his single U.S. cap in a 1–0 loss to Poland on August 3, 1973.
+Del Llano, and most of his teammates, were from the second division American Soccer League after the first division North American Soccer League refused to release players for the game.